 In my amateur opinion, here is how the end of the movie should play:

-Screenwriter Taylor invented the Midge character to bring viewers up to speed about Scottie’s vertigo problem: She catches him as he collapses from it after looking out her fifth-floor window early in the film.
+Screenwriter Taylor invented the Midge character to bring viewers up to speed about Scottie’s vertigo problem: Early in the film, she catches him as he collapses from it after looking out her fifth-floor window.
 Taylor sets Midge and Scottie as friends, but they used to be engaged.
 She broke it off for some reason, but still loves him.
 Throughout the film she is Scottie’s confidant and friend even though they have a rough patch over the woman he’s following.
 So, since it seems plain that his struggle with vertigo is won when he climbs the bell tower at the end, it makes artistic sense to confirm his return to a sane but painful balance by reuniting Midge and Scottie in a way which never suggests how their relationship will play out.
 Because that would be a different story.

 Some say any form of the tacked-on ending robs Vertigo of its power.
 Others say resolved endings have great power of their own, and leaving Scottie standing, staring over the tower edge like that, robs the film of a good ending.